Last Updated on October 17, 2020

-Next, especially if you are stuck between a couple of names, check and see if anyone is already using your potential repo company names on social media.
+Next, especially if you are stuck between a couple of names, check and see if anyone is already using your potential personal trainer business names on social media.
 Consider which platforms you plan to use and start with those.

 Keep in mind you may have to shorten your company name for some platforms.
 Twitter only allows 15 characters, for example.

 Start with your preferred platforms and do a quick search for your name.
 If nothing pops up, that likely means no one is using it, and you’re good to go.